Skip to main content

 • An ODA-licensed hemp handler with an OLCC Hemp Certificate

-Hemp items must pass compliance testing prior to being transferred to the retailer, and the test results must show that the product is below the THC limits in OAR 845-025-2760.
-For products being transferred to the retailer by an ODA-licensed hemp handler with an OLCC hemp certificate, the compliance testing needs to be done after the handler enters the item in their Metrc account.
-Testing done prior to entering the item into Metrc or testing performed by a lab that does not hold an OLCC laboratory license does not meet this requirement.
+Hemp items must pass compliance testing prior to being transferred to the retailer, and the test results must show that the product is within the THC limits specified in OAR 845-025-2760.
+For products being transferred to the retailer from an ODA-licensed hemp handler with an OLCC hemp certificate, the compliance testing needs to be done after the handler enters the item in their CTS account.
+Testing done prior to entering the item into CTS or testing performed by a lab that does not hold an OLCC laboratory license does not meet this requirement.

-Beginning July 1, 2022, an OLCC-licensed marijuana retailer cannot sell any product that contains artificially derived cannabinoids unless the product complies with OAR 845-025-1310.
-This rule allows products that contain artificially derived cannabinoids to be sold if the product is not intended for inhalation and the artificially-derived cannabinoid:
+OLCC-licensed marijuana retailers cannot sell any product that contains artificially derived cannabinoids unless the product complies with OAR 845-025-1310.
+This rule allows products that contain artificially derived cannabinoids to be sold if the product is not intended for inhalation and the artificially derived cannabinoid:

 • Is not intoxicating or impairing; and